Skip Navigation

 “During the month of October, I traveled to Kenya to work as a short-term medical missionary at Tenwek.
 Dr. Barrier and my wife, Dr. Elizabeth Gunn, accompanied me.
 The overall experience was much more impactful to my professional and spiritual development than I had ever imagined.

-people hoping to be seen for their various illnesses.
+My initial impression of the community and the hospital was that there was clearly a major need for healthcare resources and providers.
+The hospital doorsteps were crowded with hundreds of people hoping to be seen for their various illnesses.
 The hospital staff were very welcoming.
 We were greeted each morning with local bread and chai tea.
 I was able to work alongside other missionaries and medical professionals from all over the globe.
 We individually led a group of medical and clinical officers in caring for our patients in the medical wards and intensive care unit.
 I helped care for patients with tuberculosis, advanced AIDS, parasitic infections, and various toxidromes.
 Despite the overall mortality rate of 30% of those admitted to the medicine service, we saw many patients fully recover.
 There was no shortage of gratitude.
 Our work was very much appreciated, and we all felt the impact of our service.

 Despite most of our time being spent at Tenwek, we were able to explore the beautiful landscape of Africa.
 On my first weekend there, we traveled to Mount Longanot, a stratovolcano with a trail along its crater.
 Most of the medicine team traversed around the volcano and recorded a 14-mile hike.
 Later in the month, my wife and I traveled to the Masai Mara to go on safari where we saw lions, cheetahs, hippos, and even rhinos.
 We visited with local communities and tried many new foods (which were all delicious).
 Lastly, we invested time in developing relationships with our Tenwek community which was truly the most impactful.
 We all had a great experience, and my time in Africa will never be forgotten.”

--Dr. Cory Gunn, Class of 2019
+- Dr. Cory Gunn, Class of 2019

 “Having a longstanding interest in global health, I had hoped that this elective would provide an opportunity to expand my medical knowledge base, learn the basics of practicing medicine in a resource poor country, gain exposure to rare and tropical diseases, experience a foreign culture, help to further the education of foreign medical students and residents, and allow me to travel this beautiful and diverse planet that we call home.
 Needless to say, my experience at Mbingo did not disappoint!